 How can I best transfer money from abroad to a Peruvian bank account?

 International bank transfers (wire transfers) are always possible but expensive.
 We recommend opening an account with Wise.com which can easily be done online.
 Wise allows you to activate bank accounts in Euro (Belgian IBAN), British pounds and US dollars and transfer money to dozens of countries around the world, including Peru.
 Wise works with a peer system which makes transfers much cheaper.
 It means that the money is not transferred directly from your European or US bank account to Peru but they use a Peruvian account to transfer your money.
 As a result, you pay only about half of the costs of a wire transfer and the money normally arrives within 1-2 business days.
-Please note that it’s currently not possible to transfer money from Peru to another country with Wise.
-Update: After June 28, 2021, Wise no longer offers the possibility to transfer Peruvian Soles.
-However, it’s still possible to transfer dollars to your Peruvian dollar account although the fees will be higher and the transaction will take a bit longer.
+Please note that it’s currently not possible to transfer money from Peru to another country with Wise and that you can only transfer to a Peruvian dollar account.

 Can I connect my PayPal account with my Peruvian bank account?

-Until 2020, the only Peruvian bank working with PayPal was Interbank but this has changed recently.
-Now you can also connect BCP, BBVA and Scotiabank accounts with PayPal.
+You cannot connect the PayPal account of your home country but you can open a Peruvian PayPal account and connect it with your BCP, BBVA or Scotiabank account in Peru.
 Unfortunately, all Peruvian banks charge pretty high fees for transferences from PayPal to your Peruvian bank account so unless all your income comes in through PayPal, we recommend using your PayPal funds to pay for products and services.
 For example, Airbnb excepts payment by PayPal and also some airlines, such as SKY.

 How do transfers between two Peruvian banks work?